TiagoMJFlores/weather/README.md

 **Decisions**

-Use xcode code configuration files to better organize the base url and api key.
+I decied use xcode code configuration files to better organize the base url and api key.
 So later on we could create a distinction between staging environment, QA and production.

 Also there were a few options that I decided not to make on this demo but they may make sense in a longer project.